deborah-shaw/US-Geography-Quiz/README.md

 ## 🐛 Known Issues

-- 🖱️ Submit button is not disabled if required fields are missing
+- 🖱️ Submit button is not disabled if required fields are missing (pending)
-- ❗️ No reset button for full form clear (currently requires page refresh)
+- ❗️ No reset button for full form clear (currently requires page refresh), (pending)
-- 💬 Feedback icons can overlap on smaller screens
+- 💬 Feedback icons can overlap on smaller screens (pending)

 ## 💡 Future Improvements